 FC series use Samsung LM301B diodes, official efficacy data: 2.92μmol/J

 FC-E series use BridgeLux 2835 series, tested efficacy data: 2.7μmol/J

 In terms of efficacy, Samsung is the winner.
-Therefore, to ensure the whole-light efficiency of FC-E series, we use more diodes on it.
-You can clearly see in the below table.
+Therefore, to ensure the whole-light efficiency of the FC-E series, we use more diodes on it.
+You can clearly see this in the below table.

 As we mentioned in our previous blogs, more diodes on the same wattage grow light is beneficial to grow light because of low-current driving.
 But Samsung's efficiency is undoubted.

-However, there’s still a small gap in whole-light efficiency between FC-E series and FC series.
+However, there’s still a small gap in whole-light efficiency between the FC-E series and the FC series.
 See the comparison of PPE/PPFD below.